-The default dashboard of Magento online store is full terminologies making it difficult for merchants without the developer’s expertise.
+The default dashboard of Magento online store is full of terminologies making it difficult for merchants without the developer’s expertise.
 Especially when it comes to deep and sophisticated customization, with over 20,000 files and 200 database tables, not all developers know how to manage, a user with a poor technical background will undoubtedly have a hard time.

 - Associated cost

 Although Magento offers a free open-source edition, you’ll still need to pay for some associated costs, such as hosting ($12 a month), a domain name ($12 a year), an SSL certificate ($37 a year), and extensions.

 Magento stands out as a great option for those who have strong technical knowledge and don’t mind tinkering around with code to discover all features of Magento.
 Besides, your store will one day grow on a bigger scale, requiring a robust platform able to cater to your needs.
 In that case, built on a robust microservice architecture and equipped with tons of advanced features, Magento allows wide scope for site improvements, so retailers can unhesitatingly scale up their business to any size.

 OpenCart was launched back in 2008 as an open-source PHP-based platform, using MySQL database and HTML components.
 One thing that reportedly stands out about OpenCart is its overall user-friendliness compared to another of its kind and the ability to manage multiple stores in a single backend.
 Currently, OpenCart has empowered 924,024 websites all around the world, accounting for 4% of the market share.